 Instagram Influencer Marketing Pricing

-With over 1.4 billion users across the globe, Instagram is one of the top channels for influencer marketing.
+With over 2 billion active monthly users across the globe, Instagram is one of the top channels for your influencer marketing campaign.

-It is also a cost-effective social platform regarding influencer costs.
-Instagram influencer pricing is as shown in the table below:
+Instagram influencer marketing pricing is as shown in the table below:

 1,000-10,000 followers10–100